Don’t date someone who isn’t over their ex.

 Sheesh!
 Dating me really isn’t that difficult.
 Why can’t men just man up?
 Jesus…have some confidence.
 If you don’t have confidence in yourself and your ability to treat me nicely, then why should I have confidence in you?
 I understand I may not click with everyone, but that doesn’t mean I’m going to write about you.
 The only time I write about someone is when I feel the common courtesy has gone out the window, or you’ve hurt my feeling.
 Usually they go hand-in-hand.

-Over the next month or month and a half, we went out a handful of times.
+Over the next six weeks, we went out a handful of times.

 (Five to be exact.)

-He treated me well and was very considerate; I’ll give him that.
-But the downer was that he kept telling me everything that was going on with his ex and all her silly little games she played to get under his skin.
+He treated me well and was very considerate.
+I’ll give him that.
+But the downer was that he kept talking about his ex and all her silly little games she played to get under his skin.

-I should have taken that as my queue to tell him that he wasn’t ready to date me, or anyone at that time.
+I should have taken that as my queue to tell him that he wasn’t ready to date me, or anyone for that matter.

 It also took him three dates for him to finally plant one on me.